ray-project/ray/doc/source/placement-group.rst

 Starting a placement group
 --------------------------

 Ray placement group can be created via the ``ray.util.placement_group`` API if you are using Python.
-With Java, you can use ``Ray.createPlacementGroup`` API.
+With Java, you can use ``PlacementGroups.createPlacementGroup`` API.
 Placement groups take in a list of bundles and a :ref:`placement strategy <pgroup-strategy>`:

 .. tabs::
   .. group-tab:: Python